23 February - 29 March 2022

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

 Your application is assessed by a specialised subject review panel where the members are Nordic researchers.

 At least three members review and grade your application individually.
 If needed, an external reviewer also assesses your application.
 The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Committee for Educational Sciences.

 Following the grant decision your application will receive an individual final statement containing the grades and a summary of the review panel’s discussion and overall assessment of the scientific quality of the application.

 Evaluation criteria and guiding questions

 The evaluation of the scientific quality of your application is made based on four basic criteria (Scientific quality of the proposed research, Novelty and originality, Merits of the applicant, Feasibility).
+In addition to the basic criteria, your application is also evaluated based on the additional criterion Relevance for the call.
 The purpose of using several components is to achieve a multi-faceted evaluation.
-In addition to the basic criteria, your application is also evaluated based on the additional criterion Relevance for the call.
-The criteria are assessed on a seven-grade scale, except for Feasibility and Relevance for the call, which is assessed on a three-grade grade scale.
+The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade grade scale.